An energy stable and maximum bound principle preserving scheme for the dynamic Ginzburg-Landau equations under the temporal gauge: Introduction

+where the magnetization $\bM=\frac{1}{4\pi}(\nabla\times \bA - \bH)$.
 Particularly, if the applied magnetic field $\bH$ is stationary, the Gibbs energy of a solution of \eqref{model0} decreases in time.
-The solution of the TDGL equations \eqref{model0} is not unique.
-A family of theoretically equivalent solutions of the TDGL equations \eqref{model0} under a gauge transformation shares the same~$|\psi|$ and magnetic induction field $\nabla\times \bA$, which are of physical interest.

-There are many works on the numerical schemes of the TDGL equations \eqref{model0} under different gauges, especially the temporal gauge $\phi=0$ and the Lorentz gauge $\phi=-\nabla\cdot \bA$.
-On uniform rectangular meshes, a gauge-invariant backward Euler scheme and a stabilized semi-implicit Euler gauge-invariant scheme were proposed in \cite{du1998discrete} and \cite{gao2019a}, respectively.
-Both schemes preserve the discrete MBP and guarantee the boundedness of the energy in the sense that the energy is bounded by a multiple of the initial energy with the factor depending on the terminal time.
+As stated in \cite{du1994global}, the solution of \eqref{model0} is not unique, that is given any solution $(\psi, \bA, \phi)$, a gauge transformation $ G_\chi (\psi, \bA, \phi)=(\psi e^{i\kappa \chi}, \bA + \nabla \chi, \phi - \partial_t \chi) $ gives a class of equivalent solutions sharing the same $|\psi|$ and magnetic induction field $\nabla\times \bA$, which are of physical interests.
+Although the solutions of \eqref{model0} under different gauges are theoretically equivalent, numerical schemes under various gauges are computationally different.
+The temporal gauge is adopted in the paper since the corresponding TDGL equations can be viewed as a gradient flow and admits the energy dissipation property when $\bH$ is stationary.
+The existence and uniqueness of the TDGL equations \eqref{model0}-\eqref{model0bc} were given in \cite{chen1993non,du1994global,li2017mathematical}.